 iFrame blocks appear under a content card in one of the feed views in the web experience.

 Clicking on the associated content card will immediately open a new view.
 In this view, you can view the iFrame, bookmark the content, and add likes.
-You can also interact with the comments and share the content (if these features are enabled in Orchestration).
+You can also interact with the comments and share the content (if these features are enabled in Deliver).

 iFrame blocks also appear under a content card in one of the feed views in the mobile app experience.

 Tapping on the content card will open a new view.
 In this view, you can view the iFrame, bookmark the content, and add likes.
-You can also interact with the comments and share the content (if these features are enabled in Orchestration).
+You can also interact with the comments and share the content (if these features are enabled in Deliver).

 Email does not support embedded content as webpages do, so iFrames cannot be rendered directly in the body of an email.
 Instead, users will see a fallback image if one has been uploaded.
 If no fallback image is included then instead a blank image will be displayed in its place in the delivered email.